 You might think you don’t have anything to worry about—the building management will take care of issues while you are away.
 Not true!
 The owner is responsible for drip pans overflowing, water heater leaks, burst pipes and other damages.
 Not only are you responsible for damages to your unit, you may be responsible for damages to common property and other condo units as well.
 What if your AC shuts down due to a faulty humidistat?
-Given the right conditions, mold can grow in this humid climate within 72 hours.
+Given the right conditions, microbial growth in this humid climate within 72 hours.

 What some condo owners don’t know is that some Associations require that the condo owner have a home watch, and some insurance policies may not pay claims if the property is vacant for weeks and/or months at a time.
 Check your Association rules and insurance policy for specifics.

-We customize our checklists to the needs of each client’s home but below are just the basics for any visit to your condo.
+We can customize our checklists to the needs of each client’s home but below are just the basics for any visit to your condo.